 4.00pm: We arrived in the village of Nuits-Saint-Georges, well known for its red wines, to taste in a biodynamic winery, called Marchand Taswe.
 We stayed until really late laughing and talking to one of the wine makers.
 Wine professionals stopped by the winery in the morning so we were able to taste very unique and special bottles already open!

-The next morning we spent the day strolling around Beaune and visiting the hospices de Baune.
+The next morning, we spent the day strolling around Beaune and visited the hospices de Baune.
 A hospital foundation from the Middle Ages, the Hospices de Beaune is one of France’s most prestigious historic monuments.

 We drove to Geneva and explored Geneva for the day/night and Robert and Suzanne flew out of Geneva on Sunday.

 Adventures with the Stearns provided endless memories we will never forget!
 We loved France and Geneva and cannot wait to go back one day.